|Tour start → end dates||Price||Enquire|

-The following day we make our way to the Matobo National Park which is situated in the magnificent Matobo Hills.
+The following day we make our way to the Matopos National Park which is situated in the magnificent Matobo Hills.
 The Hills have been sculpted a million years ago and is the site of various exquisite Bushman paintings.
 We explore the park in the afternoon with our guide before making our way to the accommodation for the evening which is located in Bulawayo.

 Accommodation: Two Per Room: Banff Lodge

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered.

 Route: Hwange National Park to (Bulawayo) Matopos National Park ±317 km